iamfranco/MarsRoverChallenge/README.md

 ## New Map Printer

-Let's say the user doesn't look and feel of the default map printer, and they want to their map printer to use a different sized grids with different white spaces and perhaps different font or background color.
+Let's say the user doesn't like the look and feel of the default map printer, and they want to their map printer to use a different sized grids with different white spaces and perhaps different font or background color.

 To achieve that, they'll just need to: